 A teacher maintains the power to educate by keeping exam questions secret or by withholding more advanced levels of learning until the student is better equipped to deal with the newly revealed knowledge.
 At a more personal level, people keep secrets and tell lies to develop a sense of power over others.
 People keep secrets at work to position themselves as informed and influence their career progression.
 In marriages, one partner might tell lies about shared finances as a means of developing power.

 Recalling that the English word 'person' comes from the Greek 'prosopon' meaning mask.
 Protection, Privacy, and Power are the three masks people use to present themselves to the world in a particular way.

-MASKS PEPPLE

-USE TO PRESENT

-THEMSELVES TO
+Brands and organisations have an opportunity to understand the context and drivers for secrets and lies and can view positioning, product offering and service delivery through the three filters of Protection, Privacy, and Power.
+It should offer the opportunity for a powerful recalibration of narrative dialogue and value.

-THE WORLD IN A
+MASKS PEOPLE USE TO PRESENT THEMSELVES TO THE WORLD IN A PARTICULAR WAY.

-PARTICULAR WAY.